MASQ-Project/Node/README.md

 way to transfer clandestine traffic to and from other Nodes, so you must have a `--port_count` greater than zero.
 (1 is fine.
 1000 is fine too, but you'll be poking holes in your router's firewall for awhile.)

+Your home network is behind your internet provider's router and a public IP address.
+Other nodes in the Substratum Network will communicate with your public IP address requiring some ports to be opened on your router.
+The Node gossip protocol "gossips" to other nodes the ports you are listening on and it is those ports you will need to open.
+When your node is started it will print the list of ports; you will need to forward those exact ports from your router to your computer's IP address.

+Opening ports on your router is somewhat technical and at a minimum you should know how to login to your router in order to make changes.
+Opening a port is usually referred to as Port Forwarding or Port Mapping within a router's interface and maybe labeled as such.
+Assigning a Static IP for your computer will make this process easier as your IP address can change each time your computer restarts or you restart the network interface.
+There are many guides that you can find on the internet by searching for "Port Forwarding" or "How to Port Forwarding".
+Here is an example: [PortForward.com](https://portforward.com)

+#### About the "Neighborhood"

+Eventually the neighborhood will be a complex network of Nodes that do and don't know each other's IP addresses; but for the 0.4.x series of releases, we're constraining them to a single-file sequence of Nodes, with each one (except the ends) intimately acquainted with exactly two others: one in front and one behind.
+Nodes are added to the sequence in the order they contact the bootstrap Node.
+This keeps the situation nice and deterministic for testing.
+_Decentralization_ requires a minimum of three "hops" and six nodes in your neighborhood before you can consume.
+This configuration of six nodes ensures that not one single node contains the entire network topology.

 #### Terminating a SubstratumNode (Zero-Hop or Decentralized)

 To terminate the SubstratumNode, just press Ctrl-C in the terminal window.
 Then you'll still need to revert your